atul1503/Knowledge/css-layout-styling.md

 ## 2. For CSS layouts, there are only two factors, how much space will the box take and where will that box be placed.

 We can control position using `position`.
 Size of the box can be controlled by `height` and `width`.

+## 3. Always use `box-sizing: border-box`

+A box is made up of 4 things:
+1. content area: area where your text is shown.
+2. padding area: distance between the border and your content area.
+3. border area: width of the border of the box.
+4. margin: distance between other boxes surrounding the current box.

+When you use border-box, the `width` and `height` you set include the content, padding, and borders.
+So, if you set a box to be 200 pixels wide with border-box, it will remain 200 pixels wide even if you add padding or borders.
+The browser automatically adjusts the content area to fit within this total size.

+ You can ofcourse, revert to the default `box-sizing` property but only if you want your `height` and `width` to affect the size of the content area of the box and not the complete box.